oap-project/oap-tools/docs/Gazelle_on_Dataproc.md

 //val query_filter = Seq("q1-v2.4", "q2-v2.4") // run subset of queries
 val randomizeQueries = false      // run queries in a random order.
 Recommended for parallel runs.
 ```

+## 4. Run TPC-DS with benchmark tool

+We also provide benchmark tool to help users quickly enable Gazelle Plugin and run benchmark with scripts.

+Please refer to [Gazelle Benchmark Guide on Dataproc](../integrations/oap/dataproc/benchmark/Gazelle_on_Dataproc.md) to quickly enable Gazelle Plugin and run benchmark with benchmark tool.